Why they’re calling Cardano ‘the green blockchain’

 Proof-of-work cryptos need computer power to produce blocks in a pointless, energy-intensive arms race.
 A Cardano node, in contrast, can be run on a very low-powered processor, such as a Raspberry Pi.
 More than 40 million of these have been produced, many for schools in developing countries because they cost just $40-$70.
 This simplicity also reduces plastic and e-waste.

-The extreme weather events and forest fires of recent months, along with the UN’s landmark (and chilling) study into global warming and climate change, has thrown this into even-sharper relief.
+The extreme weather events and forest fires of recent years, along with the UN’s landmark (and chilling) study into global warming and climate change, have thrown this into even-sharper relief.
 Deforestation, ice-shelf depletion, and global warming are all in the public eye.
-Heat waves in many parts of the world are damaging the environment, and forest fires are devastating many areas.
+Heat waves in many parts of the world damage the environment, and forest fires devastate many areas.
 Consequently, anything that contributes to the sustainability problem comes under scrutiny.
 This includes the growing cryptocurrency industry.

-On December 12 2015, 196 countries signed up to the Paris Agreement, a legally binding treaty to limit global warming to 2C.
-A 'net-zero emissions' race is now underway, aiming to cut carbon dioxide emissions sharply by 2050.
-The next stage in this process is COP26, the United Nations conference in Glasgow in November.
+On December 12, 2015, 196 countries signed up to the Paris Agreement, a legally binding treaty to limit global warming to 2C.
+A ‘net-zero emissions’ race is now underway, aiming to cut carbon dioxide emissions sharply by 2050.

 When it comes to addressing environmental problems, there are no easy answers.
 Cardano is a decentralized platform that can replace the inefficiencies of older and legacy systems.
-With its sustainability credentials, Cardano, and other proof-of-stake protocols, are seen as part of the solution, rather than contributing to the problem caused by Bitcoin and Ethereum.
+With its sustainability credentials, Cardano, and other proof-of-stake protocols, are seen as part of the solution, rather than contributing to the problem caused by Bitcoin.